-But here are three strategies than can often get the job done:
+But here are six strategies than can often get the job done:

 Note: Someone who reads this post is going to criticize this strategy by pointing out that the statement above (“you are going to get the same number of raw points for answering an easy question that you will get for answering an absolute killer”) is not 100% correct because Educational Testing Service awards more points for more difficult questions.
 I am aware of that, but the fact is that ETS only weights harder questions a little higher than easier ones, and you are still going to score higher by delaying the harder questions and answering all the easy and medium-difficulty ones in any section.

 Strategy Two: Expand Your Vocabulary

 If you spend a lot of time adding new “SAT words” to your working vocabulary, you will be ahead of the game when it comes to scoring well on the SAT.
 The fact is that a weak vocabulary can knock lots of points off your score in both the Reading and Writing sections of the test.
 It makes sense, because a weak vocabulary can cost you points in three different ways:

 - If you don’t understand a word that appears in a reading selection, that can cost you points.

 - If you don’t understand a word that appears in a question on the test, it can make that question unanswerable.

 - If you don’t understand a word that appears in one of the answers to a question, it can increase the chances of making an incorrect choice.